 Continuity mistake: Jimmy walks across a huge puddle of blood before finding Mrs Alves dead on the stretcher.
 When he slips and is unconscious, you can't see any footprints, not even near the door where he came in.

-Plot hole: Watch the scene where the drunk Ben Tramer (wearing a similar Michael Myers mask) was hit by the speeding cop car and then pinned against the parked van before burning.
+Other mistake: Watch the scene where the drunk Ben Tramer (wearing a similar Michael Myers mask) was hit by the speeding cop car and then pinned against the parked van before burning.
 Even taking out the equation of accidentally hitting Ben Tramer, what was the cop car doing speeding at that rate of speed, head on towards a parked van on a side street?
-Remember, we only hear screeching breaks AFTER the car hits Tramer, and we never see the cop car swerve or any of that to miss hitting the van.
+Remember, we only hear screeching brakes AFTER the car hits Tramer, and we never see the cop car swerve or any of that to miss hitting the van.
 Seems that even if Tramer hadn't been there, the cop car was sure to barge head on right into that van.

 Revealing mistake: When Doctor Loomis touches the blood in the beginning, you can see a bit of material (it appears to be plastic) sticking to his fingers as he pulls them up from the grass.
 It appears as though it was somehow involved in the effect of him touching the blood.
 (Perhaps to keep it from soaking into the ground?).